If you just want a quick fix to the problem without understanding the theory, jump to part IV introducing the ClassLoader Leak Prevention library.

 ServletContextListener helps, but it’s probably a good idea anyway, at least if there is only a single web application running on the server.

-java.util.logging, it will always be outside the web application, since it is part of the JDK.
+java.util.logging (JUL), it will always be outside the web application, since it is part of the JDK.
 With it you can cause classloader leaks by creating custom log Levels inside your web app.
 This is what Frank Kieviet uses as example in his blog post on classloader leaks.
 It seems also that JBoss Logging does exactly that if backed by JUL, and thereby triggers such a leak if loaded within your web app.
 See report here.